wasabi-peanut/5e-Combat-Manager/README.md

 **Download link at bottom**
 ## What is it?
 It's a spreadsheet that helps you manage combat.
-But it's not your standard D&D spreadsheet.
-It uses three different databases of spells and monsters along with easy search boxes which allow you to have any stat, at any time, no matter what your PC's do.
-It has smart status indicators, an initiative tracker, a map editor, and a NPC tracker that lets you store faces, names and descriptions for up to 190 NPC characters.
+It uses complete databases of spells and lets you search them easily.
+It has smart status indicators, an initiative tracker, a map editor, and a NPC tracker that lets you store faces!, names and descriptions for up to 190 NPC characters.
 Everything is easily expandable with some knowledge of spreadsheets.
 ## What features does it have?
 Here's a list:
 * Monster lookup (gives you AC, HP, Ability stat block, damage dice formula and automatic damage rolls)